 is used similarly to duplicate output file descriptors.
 If n is not specified, the standard output (file descriptor 1) is used.
 If the digits in word do not specify a file descriptor open for output, a redirection error occurs.
-As a special case, if n is omitted, and word does not expand to one or more digits, the standard output and standard error are redirected as described previously.
+If word evaluates to -, file descriptor n is closed.
+As a special case, if n is omitted, and word does not expand to one or more digits or -, the standard output and standard error are redirected as described previously.